cnorick/curse-of-strahd-notes/Misc/Vistani.md

 	- It is the burden of the Vistani's great gift that their own fates can't be divined
 - Vistani curses are potent, but they are invoked with great caution
 - Vistani know that to curse one who is undeserving of such punishment can have grave consequences for the one who utters such a curse
 - Ravens carry lost souls within them, so killing one is bad luck.
-(The ravens don't carry lost sols within)
+(The ravens don't carry lost souls within)

 ## Vistani Curses
 A Vistana, regardless of age, can use an action to utter a curse.
 The curse targets another creature within 30 feet that the Vistana can see.
 The Vistana can't utter another such curse before finishing a long rest.
 The curse is a repayment for an injustice or a slight.